utrains/Utrains_python_script/python_projects/project10.md

 ## For security purposes, all users must rotate their access key every 90 days.

-### Write a script that will check all users' access keys and deactivate the ones that are non-compliant.
+### Write a script that will check all users' access keys and deactivate the non-compliant ones.
 Also, this script should send a warning email to users to rotate their access keys after 85 days.
 All access keys should automatically be deactivated after 90 days, which can be associated with a Jenkins job to periodically check the users access keys.

 ## The script is below: